awillats/cloctools/README.md

   </details>

 ## TDT
- Tucker Davis Technologies have a variety of hardware and software solutions of neuroscience.
+Tucker Davis Technologies ([TDT](https://www.tdt.com/) ) have a variety of hardware and software solutions for neuroscience.
 We have respositories with useful tools for interfacing with TDT hardware and software.
 - <details><summary>TDT utilities</summary>

   - [rtxi-tdtSpikes](https://github.com/stanley-rozell/rtxi-tdtSpikes) - retrieve spike counts from TDT